Ethernet cable, commonly known as cat5e or cat 6 cable.

 You need to make sure your cabling is verified correctly.

-In contrast to cheap amatuer testers, not only will this tester show the workings of the cabling,
+In contrast to cheap amatuer testers, not only will the Fluke tester show the workings of the cabling,

 it verifies it to the standards expected of its use.

 Specifically you should always insist on your cabling being tested by an approved tester.

 Insist on a full report to prove its good, it costs enough to get it installed.